 There is a summary here of an interesting paper on behavioural science and energy policy.

-And the general trickiness of this territory is nicely summarised in this cartoon:
+The general trickiness of this territory is nicely summarised in this cartoon: